INTO-CPS-Association/example_digital-twin_incubator/software/README.md

 ### After First-time Setup: Starting the DT Framework

-1. Create a [startup.conf](./startup.conf) in this folder.
-Copy [example_startup.conf](./example_startup.conf) and change if needed.
+1. Inspect the [startup.conf](./startup.conf) in this folder.
 You should not need to change anything for running the DT locally.
 2. Follow the instructions in [./startup/README.md](./startup/README.md)
 3. Recommended: [Run the unit tests](#running-unit-tests)
 4. Recommended: [Run the integration tests](#running-integration-tests)